garbit/whisper-voice-assistant-mqtt-module/README.md

 docker-compose up -d
 ```

-This will start a broker service so that the `publisher.py` and `subscriber.py` can publish and subscribe to the `mqtt` service.
+This will start a broker service so that the `whisper-voice-assistant/main.py` and `subscriber/subscriber.py` can publish and subscribe to the `mqtt` service.

-There are two modules `publisher.py` and `subscriber.py`.
+There are two modules `whisper-voice-assistant/main.py` and `subscriber.py`.

-`publisher.py` publishes on the topic `new_event` and sends a pickled dictionary in the format of:
+`whisper-voice-assistant/main.py` publishes on the topic `new_event` and sends a pickled dictionary in the format of:

 ```
-{"test": 1675943452.2049432}
+{"test": 1675943452.2049432, "query": "This is something I said"}
 ```

 `subscriber.py` subscribes to `new_event` and prints out the published event.